olahasan/challange-one---tarmeez-academy---promises-Axios-npm----Json-Placeholder-API/README.md

 - how to get All Posts For Spacific User after clicked on this post
 - create function that create an element to add it to DOM
 - how to collect between html,css and Js file.
-- how to push it on github + gh-pages
+- how to push it on github + gh-pages and netlify

 ## Continued Development
 In the future, I plan to: